fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 In many parts of the course, the exercises build one larger application one small part at a time.
 Some of the exercise applications are developed through multiple parts.

 The course material is based on incrementally expanding example applications, which change from part to part.
-It's propably best to follow the coding along, and indebendently do small modifications to the code.
-The code of the example applications for each step of each part can be found from GitHub.
+It's probably best to follow the coding along, and independently make small modifications to the code.
+The code of the example applications for each step of each part can be found on GitHub.

 ### Taking the course